Reemalraeai/Relationship-between-Suicide-Rate-and-Happiness-Report-Factors/README.md

 Data Analysis & Visualization:
 -	see the correlation between the variables in the suicide rate & happiness report for 2015 dataset using corr() function
 -	create a correlation matrix using heat map
--	create a function that will return a scatter plot with a regression line, the Pearson Correlation Coefficient, the p-value & returns if there is a correlation & if the correlation is negative or positive and if it is weak, moderate, strong, or very strong, & if it is significant or not
+-	create a function that will return a scatter plot with a regression line, the Pearson Correlation Coefficient, the p-value & returns if there is a correlation, if the correlation is negative or positive, if it is weak, moderate, strong, or very strong and if it is significant or not

 The function: